Thank you for your interest in DiMeN DTP PhD studentships.

 This is a very important part of the DiMeN application process.
 Here you will be asked to select the three projects, in order of preference, that you would like to apply for.
 These will be used for the shortlisting process.

-You will also be asked to provide two short statements in support of your application.
+You will be asked to provide two short statements in support of your application.

 1) A 250 word statement detailing your motivation for undertaking a PhD.
 You should include details of why you wish to pursue these particular areas of research, your suitability to the specific research projects selected and, if applicable, your interest in collaborative research with a non-academic partner.
 Do not be afraid to let your passion shine through and mention any prior contact your have had with the supervisory team in preparing your application.
 Our panel are looking to see you have understood what PhD study involves, have a mature attitude, a proactive approach and are motivated to succeed.

-2) A 250 word statement detailing any research experience, research training or research skills you may have gained from your previous education or employment which are relevant to the research projects you wish to pursue.
-For this call in particular we are seeking students with a background in Artificial intelligence, machine learning and data science.
+2) A 250 word statement detailing any research experience, research training or research skills you may have gained from your previous education or employment which are relevant to the projects you wish to pursue.
 Please contact the lead supervisor to gain an understanding of the specific project skills requirements and show that you are suitability matched to the chosen projects.

-Section G: Please ensure you provide details of all University education here, including qualifications that are ongoing (such as and MSC).
+Section G: Please ensure you provide details of all University education here, including qualifications that are ongoing (such as an MSc).
 If not yet awarded, upload your latest transcript and state your predicted grade in the section D statements.

-Section I: Use this section to highlight relevant employment only: research placements, work experience, internships, industry experience.
-Please leave details of other types of employment (retail, catering, etc) within your CV.
+Section I: Use this section to highlight relevant employment only: research placements, work experience, internships, industry experience etc. Please leave details of other types of employment (retail, catering, etc) within your CV.

 Section J: For your information, references will only be viewed after the shortlisting process (see below) and will be taken into account by the interview panel.
 Please make sure named references are aware that they will be contacted to support your application.